 Building sailing dinghy Merisirri started in spring 2017.
-The goal is to launch it in 2018, unless other commitments hinder the progress.
+The goal is to launch it in spring 2019 at latest.
 The boat is being built from SCAMP plans, instead of ordering a CNC kit from United Kingdom to Finland.

 The SCAMP building manual divides hull building into 12 stages.
 Making the centerboard, the rudder and the rig can be done almost anytime, although it’s preferable to have the centerboard ready before building the centerboard trunk.

 Water ballast vent

 |Stage 6||Hull planking

 Side decks preparations

 |Stage 12||Cockpit coamings